spdk/spdk/doc/vhost.md

 ~~~
 [VhostBlkX]
   Name vhost.X          # Name of vhost socket
-  Dev BackendX          # "BackendX" is block device name from previous
+  Target BackendX       # "BackendX" is block device name from previous
                         # sections in config file

+  #Dev BackendX		   # "Dev" is deprecated and soon will be removed
+  						   # Instead of it, please use "Target".
+  						   # Still, "Dev" is usable

   #Cpumask 0x1          # Optional parameter defining which core controller uses
 ~~~